-Permissions at global scope apply to actions on the Diffusion server.
+Permissions at global scope apply to actions on Diffusion Cloud.

 The path-scoped permissions are listed in the following table:

 Table 1.
 List of path-scoped permissions

 Acquire a session lock.
 The names of the locks that can be acquired are